 - If preferred, secondary advisor can send letter directly to primary advisor for submission

 To nominate a student, please submit the following to the Google Form.

 - Research proposal

 - Letter of support: should include confirmation that the necessary resources (space, time, etc.) are available

 It is expected that research conducted with fellowship support will lead to journal publications and/or will be included in the student's dissertation.
 The fellowship will be acknowledged in all publications and dissertations.
 The published paper and/or parts of the dissertation that describe the fellowship work will be submitted to the Department of Chemistry to be added to a webpage that will showcase the impacts of this fellowship.

-The fellowship currently provides two quarters of funding.
+The fellowship currently provides three quarters of funding.
 Selection is made by a committee of Chemistry faculty, based on the scientific merit of the proposals and the committee's expectation that the work will strengthen the student's dissertation.
-The deadline for the 2021-2022 award is Tuesday, June 15, 2021.
+The deadline for the 2022-2023 award is Monday, May 9th, 2022.